Sculptor, maskmaker and performance artist (b. Mesa, AZ)

-He also won the 2012 Zony Award for his ground breaking work as a mask maker in Childsplay?s 2011 production of “The Sun Serpent.”
-He is the current recipient of the Doris Duke Foundation grant to present theater to Latino communities in Arizona.
+He also won the 2012 Zony Award for his ground breaking work as a mask maker in Childsplay’s 2011 production of “The Sun Serpent.”
+He is the recipient of a Doris Duke Foundation grant to present theater to Latino communities in Arizona.
 In 2015 he was recognized as a Master by the Southwest Folklife Alliance.
 The New Times named him “Best Storyteller” in 2016.
 In 2017 he was chosen to design the Light Rail Station at Baseline and Central Avenues in Phoenix.

 “Art is a statement that goes beyond mere entertainment and the decorative unveiling of the sordid and the beautiful.
 The primordial growl of the mask is a reminder of our origins and kinship to the beast.
 The agony in some of the faces valiantly dare us to become aware that we are at least existentially responsible for the awesome suffering of the majority of the earth?s inhabitants and the destruction of the environment.
 In our plastic and polyester charades there will be those who wish to ignore the indicting eyes and wrinkled visages that seem to have witnessed the ravages and pillages of History.
 With integrity as an essential aspect of aesthetics, art should move us and in doing so force us to confront our notion of self and society in relation to the earth.
 In expressing the paradox of being, the mask challenges us to struggle, articulate and confirm the sanctity of life.”